Manga: Dogs: Bullets & Carnage aka: DOGS Bullets And Carnage

-Orphanage of Fear: The kindergarten where all the people with Cerberus spines start out.
+Orphanage of Fear: The kindergarten where all the people with Kerberos spines start out.

 OVA: Dogs: Stray dogs howling in the dark animates the four short stories from the prequel manga.
 See the description above.

-Parental Abandonment: Naoto's parents were murdered, Badou's parents are never mentioned, and if Heine (or anyone else with a Cerberus spine) has real parents, they're never brought up.
+Parental Abandonment: Naoto's parents were murdered, Badou's parents are never mentioned, and if Heine (or anyone else with a Kerberos spine) has real parents, they're never brought up.

 Heine and the other experiments DON'T have parents.